dhritijm08/VoShieldApp/README.md

- VoShield: AI-Powered SOS Voice-Recognition Emergency App
+**VoShield: AI-Powered SOS Voice-Recognition Emergency App**

+ 🎯 Project Objective

 **VoShield** is an Android application that **demonstrates the use of Artificial Intelligence** through **voice recognition** for personal safety.
 Designed as a **portfolio project**, it showcases how AI can be used to detect voice-based SOS triggers, making real-time emergency handling more accessible.